spec-framework/documentation/output/chapters/SpecReusability.pier.md

 **ProtocolList** to browse the
 *protocol* and
 *protocol\-events* methods\.
-Finally a protocol editor is made by reusing a protocol viewer with a text zone in addition\.
+Finally a protocol browser is made by reusing a protocol viewer with a text zone in addition\.